In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 Find a San Diego County Prescription Drug Collection Box Location

-Lithium Ion (Li-Ion) batteries are commonly found in cell phones, laptops, cordless phones, household electronics or power tools and are considered hazardous waste when they are discarded.
-Unfortunately, more and more dangerous incidents are being reported involving explosions or fires caused by improperly disposed cell phones or Li-Ion batteries.
+Lithium-Ion (Li-Ion) batteries are commonly found in cell phones, laptops, cordless phones, household electronics, or power tools and are considered hazardous waste when discarded.
+Unfortunately, more and more dangerous incidents involving explosions or fires caused by improperly disposed cell phones or Li-Ion batteries are reported.

 Batteries and most electronic waste are considered hazardous because of the metals and/or other toxic or corrosive materials contained within.
 Even when batteries have reached their end-life, they still hold a small charge.
-If batteries are not discarded properly, they can potentially explode and cause a fire in a collection cart, truck or in a disposal facility when crushed.
+If batteries are not discarded properly, they can potentially explode and cause a fire in a collection cart, truck, or disposal facility when crushed.

 Watch a Short Animated Video on Battery Safety from the Avoid the Spark Campaign